-Students who wish to use the disabled student parking areas must have either a valid wheelchair license plate from the state or a state-issued plaque indicating the individual has a disability.
-Students also are required to obtain a WCCC parking tag from the Student Development Office.
+Students who wish to use the disabled student parking areas must have either a valid handicap license plate from the state or a state-issued plaque indicating the individual has a disability.
 A temporary WCCC permit may be issued for short-term use only.
-Call the Student Development Office at 724-925-4057.
+Students may call the Student Development Office at 724-925-4057 to discuss individual needs.